Skip to main content

 Campus Tour

-Please sign up in the JRC Lobby to reserve your spot for a student-led tour of campus.
+Please sign up in the JRC Lobby to reserve your spot for a student-led campus tour.
 Tours depart from the JRC Mailroom.

 In case of rain, this event will be cancelled.